Phil-Grim/de-zoomcamp/my_notes/wk_5_batch_processing.md

 export PYTHONPATH="${SPARK_HOME}/python/:$PYTHONPATH"
 export PYTHONPATH="${SPARK_HOME}/python/lib/py4j-0.10.9.7-src.zip:$PYTHONPATH"
 ```
+Don't want to save these to our .bashrc file because we typically don't want to first search for the python version located in our spark installation.
+So we run these two commands each time we plan on using pyspark in our jupyter notebook.

 - see [pyspark.md](../05-batch/setup/pyspark.md) for more info on this

 Then run `jupyter notebook` and open up a notebook in your browser